 A fan is a key component of any HVAC system.
 The most common HVAC fans are axial, forward-curved centrifugal, and backward-inclined, and each is uniquely suited to certain purposes.
 It’s important to understand each fan’s differences in energy efficiency, cost-effectiveness, and noise considerations.
 The wrong fan for the job could lead to reduced functionality and higher costs.
 Here’s what you need to know about the various fans for HVAC systems.

-- Forward-Curved Centrifugal Fans: These fans look more like hamster wheels and can create more air pressure.
+Forward-Curved Centrifugal Fans, look more like hamster wheels and can create more air pressure.
 Because of this, they tend to be noisier than axial fans and require more power to run.
 They are durable, easy to clean and maintain, and have less problems with resistance.
 Forward-curved centrifugal fans are also called blowers.

-- Backward-Curved Centrifugal Fans: Their uncommonly shaped blades, which can be curved or straight, make these fans excellent for high volumes of airflow and variable resistance.
+Backward-Curved Centrifugal Fans are uncommonly shaped blades, which can be curved or straight, make these fans excellent for high volumes of airflow and variable resistance.
 They are often used for industrial purposes.

 Applications of Fan Types